Liphook Golf Club: Course Review, Tee Times and Key Info

 Rankings

-Liphook Golf Club is in Hampshire, bordering Surrey and Berkshire which are blessed with some of the biggest heathland names in the world of golf.
-Just a little further south-west, it heads the list of the best golf courses in Hampshire.
-Were it closer to London, it would not be in the least out of place.
+The Top 100 Golf Courses UK & Ireland beauty at Liphook heads the list of the best golf courses in Hampshire.
+Were it closer to London, I don't think it would be in the least out of place.
 It was designed by Arthur Croome, with small adjustments made by Tom Simpson a few years later.

-And while the course was already a firm favourite in the Top 100, it has enjoyed a superb reawakening over the last 4 or 5 years masterminded by leading architect Tom Mackenzie.
+And while the course was already very popular, it enjoyed a superb reawakening a few years ago masterminded by leading architect Tom Mackenzie.

-There were three aims with the upgrade, the first being to improve safety when crossing the road after leaving the 14th green.
+There were three main aims with the upgrade, the first being to improve safety when crossing the road after leaving the 14th green.
 This had been an increasing concern for sometime.
 The second intention was to create a more interesting and seamless routing and flow, and the third was to make the best possible use of this quite glorious heathland terrain.
+I believe he succeeded in all three.

 The pandemic had a beneficial side-effect over all three as the project was completed a good way earlier than anticipated.